Agar Adamson: Second Boer War

 After his marriage Adamson was transferred to Halifax, Nova Scotia, to serve with the 3rd (Special Service) Battalion, Royal Canadian Regiment of Infantry.
 This unit had been thrown together quickly so that the regular garrison in Halifax, the Leinster Regiment, could be released for other duties.

 Adamson was anxious to serve in the Second Boer War (1899–1902).
 In March 1900 he used his connections to obtain a position with Lord Strathcona's Horse as a lieutenant in charge of a group of fifty soldiers who were to be sent to South Africa to replace casualties.

 He left Halifax in late April 1900.

 He met his draft in Ottawa, left with them on 30 April 1900 for Montreal, and sailed for England the next day.

 The small group, most with little or no real military experience, traveled without incident via Liverpool and London to Cape Town.

 They reached South Africa early in June 1900.

 After a stay at Maitland camp, they sailed via Port Elizabeth and East London for Durban, Natal, to join the Natal Field Force led by General Redvers Buller.

 Adamson's troop saw action on 5 July 1900 at Wolve Spruit, where Sergeant Arthur Herbert Lindsay Richardson showed conspicuous bravery in rescuing a wounded man in face of a group of advancing Boers.

 After the skirmish Adamson recommended Richardson for a Victoria Cross, which was awarded.

 Adamson proved to be a natural leader, and was mentioned in dispatches.

 He was one of the first to enter Machadodorp.

 Adamson fell ill in November 1900 and was sent back to England to recover.

-In March 1901 he was found unsuitable for further service and was sent back to Canada.
+In March 1901, he was found unsuitable for further service and was sent back to Canada.

-Unable to settle down, in late March 1902 Adamson petitioned for a command and was appointed a junior captain in the 6th Canadian Mounted Rifles.
+Unable to settle down, in late March 1902 Adamson petitioned for a command and was appointed a junior Captain in the 6th Regiment, Canadian Mounted Rifles.

 By the time he returned to South Africa in May 1902 the war had ended.
 He wrote to his wife from Durban expressing his disappointment.

-A few weeks later he was ordered to return.
+A few weeks later he was ordered to return home.